 If we were successful, let's move on to the next stage.

 If you are not able to get access to some firewall settings, or otherwise debug incoming connectivity, don't worry!
 All is not lost.
 Bee can function just fine with just outgoing connections.
-However, if you can, it is worth the effort to allow incoming connections, as this benefits the whole of the swarm.
+However, if you can, it is worth the effort to allow incoming connections, as the whole swarm will benefit from the increased connectivity.